nmalinow/nmalinow.github.io/collegetownprices.md

 ### Running the T-Test

 I created a column "University Town" in the table for identifying college towns since the towns in this table are college towns.
 Then I left-merged the housing data with the aforementioned towns table to only account for towns with housing data.
-I then identified the non-university towns by filling the newly merged towns "University Town" column with a value of false.
+I then identified the non-university towns by filling the blanks in newly merged towns in the "University Town" column with a value of false.
 ```
 def run_ttest():